christopher-vollmers/C3POa/README.md

 -M  editdistance between read and best matching index in sample sheet has to be smaller than this number to return a match, default 2

 -m  editdistance difference between read and best matching index and read and second best matching index has to be bigger than this number to return a match, default 1
+    if editdistance between read and best matching index is 0, this cutoff does not apply.

 -bt split input by number of threads instead of groupSize